theheavygluon/QuantumFinance/README.md

 ## The Course

-This course consists of five seperate days of lecture videos to watch.
+This course consists of five seperate days of lecture videos and notes to watch.

 Day 1 will...

 Day 2 will...